sbadillo/Stack-Overflow-Survey/README.md

 # Stack-Overflow-Survey
-an insight into three questions
+An insight into three questions

+1. How is country of residence related to job satisfaction or salary ?